When my Miniature Schnauzer puppy Einstein was only 12 weeks old, I finally got the BIG opportunity I’d been praying for.

 - CBD Oil!
 The high quality stuff can work wonders but you have to get them started early so it has time to work.
 Here’s a link to find out more about my FAVORITE CBD Oil (CTFO products) and CBD Pet Chew treats.

 - Keep pets inside as much as possible during fireworks displays.
 The insulation of a home will help drown out the noise and make the dog feel more secure.

 - Don’t scold a scared pet.
 This will scare and confuse a dog and reinforce fearful behaviors.

 - Don’t coddle a scared pet.
 This will assure them that they are right to be afraid and will not help them calm, relax or settle.

 - Don’t be scared yourself!
 Buying into your pets trauma drama will only add to their stress and yours as well.
 Be quietly assertive, lighthearted and peaceful as much as you can.

 - Keep safe, be calm and enjoy the holiday!

 Wishing you and your angels, teachers, guides and healers disguised as animals much love and good communication.

-** Need expert help talking to your pet before the holiday hits?
+** Need expert help talking to your pet?
 Click Here to sign up for a session with Val

 ** Has your pet gone missing or gotten lost?
 Click Here to get help bringing them home